 We are keen to hear from SMETA users of all kinds.
 Your feedback will help shape future versions of SMETA and best practice documents.
 To tell us what you think, please fill in one of our short online forms:

 Yes, only businesses who are Sedex Members will be permitted to have a SMETA audit (whether full or follow up) conducted by an Affiliate Audit Company.
-Businesses which want to undertake a SMETA audit will need to be registered and have an active account on the Sedex platform.
+Businesses who want a SMETA audit will need to be registered and have an active account on the Sedex platform.
 In order for your audit to be uploaded to the Sedex platform, you must first be a member.
-Signing up is easy and can be completed in minutes.

 Speak to our team today to find out the best membership option for your business.